google/product_video_ads/README.md

 		- Authorized Javascript Origins: "https://your_project_id.your_region.r.appspot.com" (in the video case the Id and Name were equals)
 		- Authorized Redirect URIs: "https://your_project_id.your_region.r.appspot.com" (in the video case the Id and Name were equals)
 		- Click Create
-	- Click "Create Credentials > OAuth Client Id":
-		- On application type: "Desktop Application"
-		- Name: pva-desktop
-		- Authorized Javascript Origins: "https://your_project_id.your_region.r.appspot.com" (in the video case the Id and Name were equals)
-		- Authorized Redirect URIs: "https://your_project_id.your_region.r.appspot.com" (in the video case the Id and Name were equals)
-		- Click Create

 #### 2. Run the Installation Script

 Just for example, lets suppose that we have: manager@gmail.com and brand_account@gmail.com